leostat/Necurity.co.uk/netsec/_posts/2013-08-22-redhat_spacewalk_tutorial.md

 allows an administrator to create all channels and repos for supported distros almost instantly.
 In the below example the channels for fedora 20, the spacewalk client channels and centos 7 are created
 </p>
 {%highlight bash%}
+# Add the default repos to spacewalk for some common distros
 /usr/bin/spacewalk-common-channels -v -u admin -p pass -a x86_64 -k unlimited 'centos7*' 'fedora20*' 'spacewalk-client*'

+#Add another repository.
+In this case EPEL
+spacecmd -u admin -p "pass" -- repo_create -n "External - CentOS 6 EPEL (x86_64)" -u "https://mirrors.fedoraproject.org/metalink?repo=epel-6&arch=x86_64"

+spacecmd -u admin -p "pass" -- softwarechannel_create -n "CentOS 6 EPEL (x86_64)" -l centos6-x86_64-epel -p centos6-x86_64 -a x86_64

 {%endhighlight%}

 <p>
 This can also be done through the web interface.
 However I highly recommend you use the command line.
 If you wish to use the web interface, first log in and navigate to the Manage Software Channels section under the channels Tab.
-The first channel that we will make is the parent channel which holds the base OS and ties together all the content from child channels and allows easier management of multiple repositories and clients.
+The first channel that we will make is the parent channel which holds the base OS and ties together all the content from channels and allows easier management of multiple repositories and clients.

 </p>